 If you’re an early riser, chances are you’ve been blown away by the glorious sunrises that shimmer over the Pacific Ocean to the east of the city.

-If you’ve escaped to the greenery of the hinterland you have no doubt marvelled at a purplish-pink sunset to the west that falls behind mountain ridges which make up the Scenic Rim.
+If you’ve escaped to the greenery of the hinterland you have no doubt marvelled at a purplish-pink sunset to the west that falls behind mountain ridges which make up the Gold Coast hinterland.